 - Site Administrators

 Depending on the size of an organization, it may be a small group of people who fill these roles in the content cycle.
 In large enterprise companies, these roles are often filled by several teams and often agencies across the different brands, regions or channels.

 Enterprise companies that constantly create content rely on technology to create, manage, and store content.
 These two categories make up an incomplete list, but for this post include a Content Management System (CMS) and a Digital Asset Management system (DAM).
+In e-commerce, a Product Information Management system (PIM) might also fall within this category to handle product details as opposed to content asset information.
 You can check out Gartner’s 2019 assessment of Web content management vendors for a detailed comparison of competitive content management solutions.

 A CMS is primarily used to create, edit, and contextualize content for publication.
 Popular solutions include: